 A web framework or web application framework is a software framework that is designed to support the development of web applications including web services, web resources, and web application programming interfaces (APIs).
 These web frameworks support the construction of internet applications based on a single programming language or based on native-language programmable packages designed around a particular user application, such as content management systems, some mobile development tools and some portal tools.
 The frameworks help automate the overhead associated with activities commonly performed in web development.
 For example, many web frameworks host libraries for database access, templating frameworks, and session management, and they often promote code reuse.
 Although they are usually used for the development of dynamic websites, they can also be applied to static websites.

-Keeping this in mind, here are the top 10 web development frameworks for 2020 in alphabetical order:
+Keeping this in mind, here are the Top 10 web development frameworks for 2021 in alphabetical order:

 A micro web framework written in Python, it does not need particular tools or libraries.
 It is simple, flexible and has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
 However, Flask supports extensions that can add application features and with this framework, you can build your own modules and projects, especially the prototyping variety.
 In fact, its documentation is comprehensive, full of examples and well structured.
 You can even try out a sample application to get an idea.

-Laravel is a free, open-source web framework written in the server-side scripting language PHP (PHP: Hypertext Preprocessor) and designed for the development of web applications by using the model–view–controller (MVC) architectural pattern; it is highly popular on GitHub.
+Laravel is a free, open-source web framework written in PHP and designed for the development of web applications by using the MVC architectural pattern; it is highly popular on GitHub.
 It has a clean, simple API and offers support for sending notifications via email, SMS and Slack.
 The authentication here is simple and multiple cache configuration is possible, which makes its web applications faster.
 Security concerns are also at bay since it protects web applications against the serious security threats such as SQL injection, cross-site request forgery, and cross-site scripting.
 Simulating basic behaviour of users is also easy with Laravel, as is scheduling tasks.
 This makes it ideal for custom software development, and testing.
 It is said that more than a million websites have been made using Laravel since its release in 2011.
 For more details, visit: https://laravel.com/.

 Ruby on Rails framework (RoR), written in the Ruby language, offers several tools and great libraries that help reduce development time and thus has a wide array of uses, including solving very complex development problems.
 What’s more, one can even create cloud-based applications (e.g., Pixlr) and social networking platforms (e.g., ASKfm), using RoR.